Nathan13888/GeniusHour/collections/_posts/2021-11-13-week-iii-weekly-update.md

 We have begun creating our website, as is evident by the existence of this post.
 It has been set up using a static site generator called Jekyll.
 We are using automatic build continuous integration in order to improve information flow and organization.

 Discussions regarding formatting and hosting remain in progress.
-As we continue to roll out content to the site, it is likely tha tmany kinks will resolve themselves.
+As we continue to roll out content to the site, it is likely that many kinks will resolve themselves.

 ## Topic Discussion